-The echo sounder (ES) function on screen Pilot is disabled by default, and the control softkey (ES MODE) on screen Diagnostics menu 3 is not available.
-To enable the ES MODE softkey (screen Diagnostic, menu 3), it is necessary to press the "hidden button" (inside the cabinet) and keep it pressed for about 12 seconds (third beep must be heard while pressed).
-If the same procedure is repeated once more, the ES softkey will not be visible again.
+The echo sounder (ES) function on "screen Pilot" is disabled by default, and the control softkey (ES MODE) on "screen Diagnostics", "menu 3" is not available.

+To enable the ES MODE soft key 3 ("screen Diagnostic, menu 3"), first set the DETAILS soft key 2 in screen Diagnostics menu 1 to "On", then press the "hidden button" (inside the cabinet) and keep it pressed for about 12 seconds (third beep must be heard while pressed).
+Now, the ES MODE soft key 3 in "screen Diagnostics, menu 3" is visible.
+Default soft key 3 value is "Off", set to "On for activation of ES MODE.
+If the same procedure is repeated once more, the ES softkey 3 will not be visible again.
 In this case the echo sounder presentation will also be removed from the screen.

 Note: The ES function must be disabled on screen diagnostics menu 3 before disabling the buttons.